Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-Motivated by the success of adversarial techniques, Dong et al.~\cite{dong2019automatic} proposed a U-Net-GAN framework in which set of U-Nets is trained as a generator to produce organs-at-risk (OARs) segmentation and FCN as a discriminator to distinguish segmented masks from the ground-truth masks.
+Motivated by the success of adversarial techniques, \cite{dong2019automatic} proposed a U-Net-GAN framework in which a set of U-Nets is trained as a generator to produce organs-at-risk (OARs) segmentation and FCN as a discriminator to distinguish segmented masks from the ground-truth masks.
 The generator and discriminator networks followed adversarial training, where each network competes to achieve optimal segmentation masks of OARs.
-In another work, Liu et al.~\cite{liu2019liver} proposed a liver CT image segmentation framework named GIU-Net, inspired by the supervised interactive segmentation approach named, graph cut~\cite{boykov2006graph}.
-The improved U-Net (IU) model is designed with increased depth to better extract semantic features that are trained to generate the segmentation mask of the liver regions.
-Later, to further refine the segmentation results, a slice covering maximum liver region is used as an initial slice to generate graph cut energy function followed by maximum flow minimum cut algorithm.
-The process is then repeated for all the slices to generate a complete sequence of precise and stable segmentation masks with smoother boundaries.
+The model achieved satisfactory improvements at the cost of heavy computations and resource requirements, moreover, the model struggles in the presence of complex structures.
+In another work, \cite{liu2019liver} proposed a liver CT image segmentation framework named GIU-Net, inspired by the supervised interactive segmentation approach named, graph cut~\citep{boykov2006graph}.
+The improved U-Net model is designed with increased depth to better extract semantic features that are trained to generate the segmentation mask of the liver regions.
+Later, to further refine the segmentation results, a slice covering the maximum liver region is used as an initial slice to generate graph cut energy function followed by the maximum flow minimum cut algorithm.
+The process is then repeated for all the slices to generate a complete sequence of precise and stable segmentation masks with smother boundaries.